ccbogel/QualCoder/README.md

     <tr>
       <td>

-This version was created by [Kai Dröge](https://www.hslu.ch/de-ch/hochschule-luzern/ueber-uns/personensuche/profile/?pid=823), based on QualCoder 3.5
+This AI enhanced version was created by [Kai Dröge](https://www.hslu.ch/de-ch/hochschule-luzern/ueber-uns/personensuche/profile/?pid=823), based on QualCoder 3.5

-I hope that my additions will be integrated in the main version at some point, but this may take a while.
+It is planned to integrate my additions in the main version of QualCoder soon.
 Until then, you can use the AI-enhanced version alongside the regular QualCoder.
 Both apps will not interfere with each other.

 ### Functionality

 Watch my [video on YouTube](https://www.youtube.com/watch?v=FrQyTOTJhCc):</br>
 [![Horizontal Coding: AI-Based Qualitative Data Analysis in QualCoder, Free & Open Source](https://img.youtube.com/vi/FrQyTOTJhCc/hqdefault.jpg)](https://www.youtube.com/watch?v=FrQyTOTJhCc)

+In addition to what's shown in the video, QualCoder AI now also includes an **AI Chat**, offering three forms of dicussions with the AI:
+- Code Chat: Let the AI analyze the data in the codings for a particular code and chat about the results.
+The sources from your empirical data are referenced.
+- Topic Chat: Let the AI analyze any topic in you empirical data (independend of coding).
+Again, sources are referenced and you can discuss the results with the AI.
+- General Chat: Ask the AI anything, not related to your data.
+Basically a build-in ChatGPT.

 ### Installation